-Program of rhythmic movements and primitive reflex integration improves gross motor skills, impulse control, and attention in the classroom
+Program of rhythmic movements and primitive reflex integration improves proprioception, impulse control, and attention in the classroom.

 Submitted by Danielle Hicken, OTR/L